 The first is quite obvious, families love living in the property they own.
 However the housing price bar is set really high in some states and homebuyers depend on mortgages more than on their own savings.

 The second reason is the willingness to invest in future equity by purchasing a property instead of renting one and investing in the stock market.
-In Q1 2019, the total household equity individuals owned was $26.1 trillion.
+In 1st quarter of 2019, the total household equity individuals owned was $26.1 trillion.
 If we withdraw the total mortgage debt of $10.4 trillion, we will have $15.7 trillion in household equity nationwide and that number is the biggest that America has ever had.
 To become homeowners without the burden of mortgage debt, Americans have a few options to choose from.
 We’ve picked the following three.

 Method one: find a better job.